Recruitment ROI in Europe (2026): Cost of Vacancy, Quality of Hire & Hiring Efficiency

 RetentionHigher engagement and long-term retention.Higher risk of early turnover (CET).Reduces expensive replacement costs (up to 200% of salary).

-This approach confirms that investment in internal skill development, career advancement programs, and internal talent marketplace platforms is not an HR perk; it is an integral component of the TA strategy that maximizes the speed at which value is generated.
+Internal hiring reduces risk and speeds up results.
+Investing in career development and internal mobility is not an HR perk; it is a core driver of recruitment ROI.
+It is an integral component of the TA strategy that maximizes the speed at which value is generated.

 Partner with Tech StaQ for a flexible, results-driven approach that turns talent challenges into competitive advantages.
 Get started with a strategic consultation and discover your optimal mix of upskilling and talent acquisition.